 Keeping my apartment off boundaries has become a form of self-respect.
 In reality, keeping my personal space sacred is what I enjoy, my energy, and my daily movements.
-My apartment is not a meeting place, a duck off, or a convenient stop.
+My apartment is not a meeting place, a duck off, or a convenience.
 My place adds to my peace.
-I am intentional about who enters even more, because I am intentional about how I feel when I am here.
+I am intentional about who enters because I am intentional about how I feel when I am here.

 This space holds my routines, my creativity, and my rest.
 This is where I write, where I think clearly, where I can decompress after all I have been through.
 I have learned that peace does not require constant company.
 I have learned that solitude does not mean loneliness.
 Solitude can sometimes mean safety.